EinfachChrisii/EinfachChrisii-.github.io/guides/clan.md

 label: Clan
 icon: code-of-conduct
 ---
-# Sample page
+# Unser Clan-System

-This is a sample page demonstrating page metadata.
+This is a sample clan page.